fayaaz/spacewalk.ansible/README.md

 #### To do:

-- Add Ubuntu support to client role (16.04 now working and tested)
+- Check Ubuntu support to client role on versions 12.04, 14.04, 16.04 and 18.04
-- Look at also adding Debian Jessie/Wheezy
+- Add a lazy people script for: SpaceWalk proxy and client

 What my inventory (/etc/ansible/hosts) looks like: